 What invoice number should I start with?

-The invoice number is one of the most important elements of every invoice.
-Its role is to identify transactions, so it needs to be unique.
 You can structure your invoice number any way you want, you can start from number 1 or 100, but it is good to follow some rules and best practices to keep invoice numbers in order.

 How to number invoices?